-The site characterization did not comprehensively delineate the extent of contamination on the Site; therefore, additional targeted soil, groundwater, and soil vapor sampling are proposed.
-The RI will be performed upon acceptance of the Site into the BCP and approval of this RIWP.
-Results of the additional sample analyses will be used to confirm the results of the previous site characterization activities, identify a source, and determine a course for remedial action.
+Previous investigations did not include soil vapor sampling and did not comprehensively delineate the extent of soil and groundwater contamination on the Site.
+A RI will be performed upon acceptance of the Site into the BCP and approval of this RIWP.
+An Interim Remedial Measures Work Plan is being submitted with the BCP Application will also facilitate work activities included in this RIWP.
+Results of the additional sample analyses will be used to confirm the results of the previous Site characterization activities, delineate any on-Site source(s), and determine a course for remedial action.